As You Like It: Performance history

+There is no certain record of any performance before the Restoration.

+Two specific dates have been suggested by scholars for the first court performance of the play, although in neither case is the evidence conclusive, since the records do not specify the name of the play that was performed.
+The earlier of these is Shrove Tuesday, 20 February 1599, at Richmond Palace, before Elizabeth I by the Lord Chamberlain's Men.
+The later is 2 December 1603 at Wilton House, Wiltshire, the home of Mary Sidney, before King James by the same company, which by that time had been renamed the King's Men.
+Tradition holds that the play acted that night was As You Like It.

 During the English Restoration, the King's Company was assigned the play by royal warrant in 1669.
 It is known to have been acted at Drury Lane in 1723, in an adapted form called Love in a Forest; Colley Cibber played Jaques.
 Another Drury Lane production seventeen years later returned to the Shakespearean text (1740).

 Notable recent productions of As You Like It include the following examples: